 Further, online schools — both public and private — keep official records, including transcripts and report cards, proctor testing, award credits, and more.
-The online school is responsible for meeting state requirements, as well as choosing a curriculum, teaching the lessons, enforcing assignments and projects, while also creating and maintaining a schedule for students and parents.
+The online school is responsible for meeting state requirements, as well as choosing a curriculum, teaching the lessons, and enforcing assignments and projects, while also creating and maintaining a schedule for students and parents.

-- Parents are considered “learning coaches”
+- Parents are “learning coaches”

-- Students are taught by certified teachers
+- Students receive instruction by certified teachers

 - Online schools must meet state requirements for each student